 California's Proposition 65

 In 1986, California voters approved Proposition 65, an initiative to address their growing concerns about exposure to toxic chemicals.
 The law requires California to publish a list of chemicals known to cause cancer or reproductive toxicity, and for businesses with 10 or more employees to provide warnings when they knowingly and intentionally cause significant exposures to listed chemicals.
 Penalties for violating Proposition 65 by failing to provide warnings can be as high as $2,500 per violation per day.
+Prop 65 also provides for enforcement "in the public interest" by private attorneys, who typically send a required 60-day notice to prospective violators and then seek to reach settlement agreements which usually include a monetary payment (shared by the lawyers and the state) and a correction of alleged labeling violations.

 Update, July 13, 2018: